mtmn/magnolia/README.md

 Interactive shell navigation and audit tool based on [fzf](https://github.com/junegunn/fzf) and [sqlite](https://www.sqlite.org/index.html).

 ## Motivation
-My workflow resembles a squirrel trying to hide a hazelnut and I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) long time ago so this made sense.
+My workflow resembles a squirrel trying to hide a hazelnut so I have [declared bankruptcy on my mind](https://www.youtube.com/watch?v=XUZ9VATeF_4) and this made sense.

 ## Usage
 [![asciicast](https://asciinema.org/a/745651.svg)](https://asciinema.org/a/745651)